 CIL uses a 'loss given default' measure to assess reinsurance counterparty risk.
 This measures the probable loss given a reinsurer default in a set of clash scenarios.
 For insurance assets and receivables an 'exposure to risk' metric is utilised.

-A counterparty credit risk model producing a distribution of counterparty credit losses for Investment and Treasury exposures based on stochastic ESG scenarios is under development, and is expected to be implemented during 2023.
+A counterparty credit risk model producing a distribution of counterparty credit losses for Investment and Treasury exposures based on stochastic Economic Scenario Generator scenarios was implemented during 2023.